International Baccalaureate (IB) Credit

 Students who are interested in sending their official IB results to City Colleges of Chicago (CCC), for an evaluation of credit, must have the IB scores sent to the CCC campus they plan to enroll at.
 Official IB scores may be delivered to CCC through option 1 or 2 below:

-Replacement scores must be sent to the CCC campus the student intends to enroll at.
+Replacement scores must be sent to the CCC campus where the student intends to enroll.
 Once the request is submitted and paid for by the student, the International Baccalaureate (IB) Organization will deliver the official scores to CCC.
 Students may elect to have the IB transcript sent to a campus as a paper transcript, or they may also request for electronic delivery.

 Recognition of IB for college credit at City Colleges of Chicago